aws-amplify/docs/js/storage.md

 #### Put

-Creates resumable uploads and puts data into Amazon S3.
+Puts data into Amazon S3.

 It returns a `{key: S3 Object key}` object on success: